-Cubans stage rare protests amid persisting economic crisis
+Cubans stage rare protests amid blackouts, persisting economic crisis

 Rare protests have taken place in Cuba as the island nation’s economic crisis persists.

-President Miguel Diaz-Canel called on Monday for calm, and hit out at the United States after hundreds of people gathered in Santiago the previous day to demonstrate against power blackouts and food shortages.
+President Miguel Diaz-Canel called for calm on Monday after hundreds of people gathered in Santiago, Cuba’s second largest city, to demonstrate against power blackouts and food shortages a day prior.

 Keep readinglist of 4 items